whiskyechobravo/kerko/README.md

 python setup.py compile_catalog
 ```

 You are welcome to contribute your translation.
-See the **Submitting a
+See [Submitting a
-translation** section.
+translation](#submitting-a-translation).

 ## Contributing